<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=690758617926394&amp;ev=PageView&amp;noscript=1">

 • Welcome your new employee!
 Congratulations, you’ve successfully mastered the art of the contingent job offer.

-Get help with Employee Background Checks.
+Need assistance with Employee Background Checks?

 Complete Payroll offers employee background checks as a service to its clients.
 Click here to set up a background check or simply learn more about the service.